 Patient will present as → a 71-year-old male with a history of atrial fibrillation with a sudden onset of severe abdominal pain occurring 10 minutes after eating.
 Physical exam findings are relatively benign, and the patient has only minimal pain with palpation of the abdomen.
-Stool guaiac is positive and blood tests reveal leukocytosis with an elevated lactate, amylase, and LDH.
+Stool guaiac is positive, and blood tests reveal leukocytosis with an elevated lactate, amylase, and LDH.

-Ischemic bowel disease occurs when an artery that supplies blood becomes blocked or narrowed.
-There are several possible causes of ischemic bowel disease, including blockage in the arteries due to a tumor or blood clot.
-Narrowing of the arteries supplying blood to the bowel from atherosclerosis.
+- There are several possible causes of ischemic bowel disease, including blockage in the arteries due to a tumor or blood clot, narrowing of the arteries supplying blood to the bowel from atherosclerosis, hernia, volvulus, and intussusception.
+It can also occur due to a nonocclusive event like low blood pressure throughout the body (shock).

-Acute mesenteric ischemia
+Acute mesenteric ischemia (ischemia of the small intestine)

-Chronic mesenteric ischemia
+Chronic mesenteric ischemia (ischemia of the small intestine)

-Diagnosis is made by CT or colonoscopy; angiography or magnetic resonance angiography.
+Diagnosis is made by CT or colonoscopy, angiography, or magnetic resonance angiography

 - Mesenteric angiography is considered the (gold standard)